anusha-alt/copain-wines/README.md

 # copain-wines
-Website for a wine store created using React js and Tailwind CSS.
+*Website for a wine store created using React js, Tailwind CSS, zustand, Vite and msw.